 Alana James, DKMS Africa Executive Director says that in line with the WHO calling on leaders to monitor health inequities, she believes that it is vital for stakeholders in the health sector to facilitate services with a patient-focused approach to improve access to treatment and medication.
 “A patient-centric approach places practitioners, patients, and their families into alignment with patients' wants, needs, and preferences.”
+The partnership between The Sunflower Fund and DKMS, which saw the organisation become DKMS Africa, was established to strengthen support for patients and improve access to life-saving treatment.

 To assist patients, DKMS Africa has expanded its focus to ensure that blood disorder patients make it to transplant.
 The organisation’s mission is to also increase the ethnic diversity of its patient and donor pools so they are representative.
 One of the greatest barriers to reaching transplantation is cost.
 Partnering with DKMS has provided the local organisation with access to high res HLA (DNA) typing at reduced costs, which speeds up the process supporting patient outcomes.
 This is a major step in alleviating costs for patients and their families.